RAMAKRISHNAN906/Guest-Room-Booking-Application/README.md

 ## Overview

-Gust allows house owners to manage room listings and bookings, and customers to browse and book rooms.
+Guest allows house owners to manage room listings and bookings, and customers to browse and book rooms.
 Key features include:

 - **House Owners:**
   - Register and manage accounts.